What is the purpose of this document?

 Data security

-We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-Access to your personal information is limited to those partners, employees, agents, consultants and other third parties who have a business need-to-know.
-They will only process your personal information on our instructions and they are subject to a duty of confidentiality.
+We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used, or accessed in an unauthorised way, altered, or disclosed.
+Access to your personal information is limited to those partners, employees, agents, consultants and other third parties who have a business need-to-know and in accordance with the relevant lawful basis or bases for processing.
+They will only process your personal information on our instructions, and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.